walkerford/chainlink-bridge-project/chainlink-project.md

 Find the chain-id and wallet address on the destination chain.

-Find the Chainlink router address on the source chain.
+Find the bridge router address on the source chain.

 Submit a pricing request to router contract, to learn how much a given transaction should cost.

-Submit bridging token transfer approval to token contract on source chain for Chainlink router to be a spender.
+Submit swap-token transfer approval to token contract on source chain for router to be a spender.

-Submit payment token transfer approval, in case a non-native payment (like LINK) will be used.
+Submit payment-token transfer approval, in case a non-native payment (like LINK) will be used.

-Submit transfer request to Chainlink router, specifying the source token address, transfer amount, destination chain-id, destination wallet address, and payment method.
+Submit transfer request to router contract, specifying the source token address, transfer amount, destination chain-id, destination wallet address, and payment method.
 Native token payment, if used, accompanies this transaction.
+User receives a transaction ID.

+User can manually query bridge nodes and bridge contracts with the transaction ID to get status from each stage.

-(A web front-end could combine several of those steps into one flow, simplifying the process for the user.)
+Consideration: A web front-end could combine several of those steps into one flow, simplifying the process for the user.

-### Validation submits a fraud notification
+### Validator submits a fraud notification

 TBD